seoa/MITR_Team2/README.txt

 2. Download Excelastic
 3. Open a Command Prompt
 4. Change directory to where Kibana and Elasticsearch is located
-5. Go to the Kibana directory and run Kibana ì.\bin\kibanaî
+5. Go to the Kibana directory and run Kibana ‚Äú.\bin\kibana‚Äù
 6. Open another Command Prompt and go to the Elasticsearch directory
-7. Run Elasticsearch ì.\bin\elasticsearchî
+7. Run Elasticsearch ‚Äú.\bin\elasticsearch‚Äù
 8. Open another Command Prompt and locate the Excelastic .jar file
-9. Run Excelastic ìjava -jar excelastic_jar_fileî
+9. Run Excelastic ‚Äújava -jar excelastic_jar_file‚Äù
 10. Use Excelastic to import the desired excel file into elasticsearch
 11. Access Kibana via port 5601 (by default)
 12. Create the index by specifying the name that was given to Excelastic